She Was Thirty-Five Cents Short for Christmas Dinner — Until a Lonely Man Put Back His Expensive Wine and Asked for a Seat at Her Table

 “Why?”

-“Because I’ve learned that being able to afford a table doesn’t mean you know how to sit at one.”
+“Because I’ve learned that being able to afford a table isn’t the same thing as knowing how to sit at one.”

 “All right,” she said.
-“But no expensive nonsense.
-If we do this, we buy what’s needed and not one thing more.”
+“But no ridiculous extravagance.
+We buy what’s needed.
+Nothing more.”

 “Understood.”

-At first the arrangement felt absurd.
-A millionaire in a cashmere coat pushing a squeaking supermarket cart while a tired cleaner told him that no, chestnuts were unnecessary and yes, a small turkey could feed three people if one knew what to do with leftovers.
+At first it felt absurd — a millionaire in a cashmere coat pushing a squeaking supermarket cart while a tired cleaner instructed him that chestnuts were unnecessary, imported chocolate was foolish, and a small turkey could feed three people quite well if someone respected leftovers.

-When he reached for imported chocolates, Mariana shook her head.
+When he reached for expensive sweets, Mariana shook her head.

 “Too much.”

-By the time they reached the register, the cart contained a turkey, potatoes, onions, butter, flour, sugar, carrots, apples, rosemary, garlic, and the gold-capped bottle Joao kept eyeing as though it had magical properties.
+By the time they reached the register, the cart held a turkey, potatoes, onions, garlic, rosemary, butter, flour, sugar, apples, carrots, and the gold-capped bottle João regarded as though it were enchanted.

 No one called it a miracle.